Signal Foundation: Signal Messenger LLC

 Signal Messenger LLC was founded simultaneously with the Signal Technology Foundation and operates as its subsidiary.
 It is responsible for the development of the Signal messaging app and the Signal Protocol.
 Moxie Marlinspike served as Signal Messenger's first CEO until stepping down on January 10, 2022.
-Brian Acton has volunteered to serve as interim CEO while the organization searches for a new CEO.
+Brian Acton volunteered to serve as interim CEO while the organization searched for a new CEO.
+In June 2023, Signal announced that Acton would be staying on as CEO following the search.

 Senior leadership

 Along with the Chairman of the Signal Foundation, Signal Messenger has been traditionally led by a CEO.
 This was until September 2022, when a new role of President was created, which is dedicated to more core lanes of strategy.